apache/spark/UPDATING.md

 ## Airflow Master

+### Changes in Google Cloud Platform related hooks

+The change in GCP operators implies that GCP Hooks for those operators require now keyword parameters rather than positional ones in all methods where `project_id` is used.
+The methods throw an explanatory exception in case they are called using positional parameters.

+Hooks involved:

+  * PubSubHook
+  * MLEngineHook

+Other GCP hooks are unaffected.

 ### Fernet is enabled by default

 The fernet mechanism is enabled by default to increase the security of the default installation.
 In order to